-Retired Executive Vice President and Chief Financial Officer.
-Johnson & Johnson, a global healthcare products company

-- Global business experience as former chief financial officer of Johnson & Johnson - Financial expertise as former chief financial officer of Johnson & - Affiliation with leading business and public policy association as former co-chair of the U.S. Chamber of Commerce Global Initiative on Health and the Economy - Outside board experience as a director of McKesson Corporation

-Mr. Caruso served as the executive vice president and chief financial officer of Johnson & Johnson from 2007 until his retirement in 2018.
-Earlier in his career, Mr. Caruso served Centocor, Inc. as vice president, finance and chief financial officer from 1994 to 1998, and as senior vice president and chief financial officer from 1998 until the acquisition of Centocor by Johnson & Johnson in 1999.
-Mr. Caruso then joined Johnson & Johnson and served in various executive positions until his appointment as the executive vice president and chief financial officer in 2007.
-Mr. Caruso is a director of McKesson Corporation.
-Mr. Caruso previously served as the co-chair of the U.S. Chamber of Commerce Global Initiative on Health and the Economy and currently serves on the Board of Trustees of The Children's Hospital of Philadelphia and the Cystic Fibrosis Foundation.
+DOMINIC J. CARUSO COMMITTEE: Audit (Chair) AGE 64 INDEPENDENT DIRECTOR since 2021 Retired Executive Vice President and Chief Financial Officer, Johnson & Johnson, a global healthcare products company Qualifications, Attributes and Skills Global business experience as former chief financial officer of Johnson &amp; Johnson Financial expertise as former chief financial officer of Johnson &amp; Johnson Affiliation with leading business and public policy association as former co-chair of the U.S. Chamber of Commerce Global Initiative on Health and the Economy Outside board experience as a director of McKesson Corporation Mr. Caruso president & Johnsor 2018.
+Earl Centocor, chief finan senior vice from 1998 Johnson & joined Joh various ex appointme and chief a director previously Chamber Health and on the Boa Experience o served as the executive vice and chief financial officer of Johnson of from 2007 until his retirement in ier in his career, Mr. Caruso served Inc. as vice president, finance and ocial officer from 1994 to 1998, and as e president and chief financial officer 8 until the acquisition of Centocor by 8 Johnson in 1999.
+Mr. Caruso then onson & Johnson and served in ecutive positions until his ent as the executive vice president financial officer in 2007.
+Mr. Caruso is of McKesson Corporation.
+Mr. Caruso vserved as the co-chair of the U.S. of Commerce Global Initiative on d the Economy and currently serves ard of Trustees of The Children's of Philadelphia and the Cystic Fibrosis on.